 Sonoma Overlook Trail and Montini Open Space Preserve website is a volunteer-based effort to provide information about the trails, projects and programs, and resources such as maps, brochures and documents associated with the land acquisition and development of public hiking trails.

 Sonoma Overlook Trail

-Sonoma Overlook Trail offers a pleasant two miles of trails with views of Sonoma Valley.
+Sonoma Overlook Trail offers pleasant trails with views of Sonoma Valley.
 The main trail, including the Upper Loop, is about 2.4 miles round trip, with an elevation gain of ±400 ft.
 A diverse array of native plants and animals grace the gentle grade trail, and spectacular views of the town of Sonoma, Sonoma Valley and the Bay Area can be found in the meadow at its top.
 The trail is open to the public during daylight hours.

 Sonoma Overlook Trail’s main trailhead is at the entrance to the Mountain Cemetery, off First Street West just four blocks north of Sonoma Plaza.
 The upper trailhead takes off from Toyon Road within the Mountain Cemetery.
 Dogs, bikes, horses and smoking are not permitted on the trail.

 Montini Open Space Preserve

 Montini Open Space Preserve is covered with oak woodland, large rock outcroppings–including a historical rock quarry–and open grassland.
 The trails offer beautiful views of Sonoma Valley, San Francisco and San Pablo Bay.
 Protecting the Montini property has helped to maintain the historic character of this ranch that has existed since the time of General Vallejo.